-We depend on the business and technical expertise of our management and key personnel, including Peter Love, the President and Chief Executive Officer.
-It is unlikely that this dependence will decrease in the near term.
-As our operations expand, additional general management resources will be required.
-We may not be able to attract and retain additional qualified personnel and this would have a negative effect on our operations.
-We have not entered into a formal services agreement with Peter Love, the President and Chief Executive Officer.
-We maintain no "key man" life insurance on any members of our management or directors.
+We depend on the business and technical expertise of our management and key personnel, including Mr. Bryce Roxburgh, the President and Chief Executive Officer.
+It is unlikely that this dependence will decrease in the near term and, as our operations expand, additional general management resources will be required.
+If we are unable to attract and retain additional qualified personnel our operations would be negatively affected.
+To date we have not entered into a formal services agreement with Mr. Roxburgh nor do we maintain "key man" life insurance on any members of our management or directors.